 According to Statistic Canada, contract work has climbed more than triple the pace of permanent employment: up 14.2 percent for contract work between 2009 and 2012, compared to 3.8 percent for permanent employees.
 The greatest growth has been recorded in the provinces of British Columbia and Ontario.

-- Earn more Money.
+There is the potential of earning more power.
 As a contractor, your compensation is commensurate with your skills and level of experience.
 You get paid for every hour of work you do, at the current market rate.
 If you’re specialized in high demand areas, you could command top dollar for your work.

-- Ability to Evaluate if an Employer is a Great Fit without a Firm Commitment.
+Often, it’s hard to know if a contract role will be a great fit for you until you actually start.
 If you don’t mesh well with a client’s personality or corporate culture, you can pass on the opportunity to renew your work agreement and wish them the best.
 It’s as easy as that.

-- Start to Work on a Part-Time Basis.
-This can be appealing to older accounting professionals who want to experiment with a second or even third career.
+The flexibility of part-time work can have its perks.
+Working on a part-time basis can be appealing to older accounting professionals who want to experiment with a second or even third career.

 If these benefits all seem appealing to you, you might be suited for a career as an accounting and finance contract professional.
 However, this is not a decision to be taken lightly.